progrium/skywatch/README.md

 changes, toggle enabled scripts, or reset the alert state, you can run a skywatch command and it will handle pushing changes to Heroku for you.

+**In the end, skywatch is just a tool to run repeating check scripts on Heroku.
+It's the simplest idea wrapped into a convenient utility.**

 ## Getting Started

 The skywatch command manages a directory containing check scripts and